deepmodeling/blog/source/_posts/tutorial1.md

 ```

 In the DeePMD-kit data, each atom type is numbered as an integer starting from 0.
-The parameter gices an element name to each atom in the numbering system.
+The parameter gives an element name to each atom in the numbering system.
 Here, we can copy from the content of `data/type_map.raw`.
 For example,